Boeing Center for Children's Wellness (Lean Team)

 Coleen Martin, MS, RD

-Lucie Maguire Kramer, MS, RD, LD
+Lucie Maguire Kramer, MS, RDN, LD

 Carolyn serves as a program coordinator for the Boeing Center for Children's Wellness since August 2013.
 Previously the Safe Routes to School program coordinator for the Lowcountry region, Carolyn has a lot of skills and expertise working with school wellness committees and encouraging schools to incorporate more physical activity in and out of the school day.
 Carolyn also used to work with the Zest Quest program in the Upstate of South Carolina where she taught nutrition lessons to elementary school aged children.
-Combining these experiences and her B.S. degree in Public Health Science from Clemson University, Carolyn's main roles at BCCW include continuing to develop and promote the Docs Adopt wellness checklist in participating school districts and expanding the wellness initiative into new school districts across the state.
+Combining these experiences and her B.S. degree in Public Health Science from Clemson University, Carolyn's main roles at BCCW include continuing to develop and promote the Docs Adopt School Health Initiative in participating school districts and expanding the wellness initiative into new school districts across the state.